cascade.network

 photo: Gina Kaltipli, Further Arts

-- The physical object itself is the output of dynamic processes of ICH (in other words: creative currency.)
+• The physical object itself may also be the output of dynamic processes of ICH (in other words: creative currency.)

 A cascade network for culture and knowledge to enable Self-sovereign Co-operatively owned infrastructure